rtyler/brokenco.de/_posts/2015-11-10-choose-happiness.md

 I started to get tired, being physically and mentally exhausted from the week, I cranked the radio.
 I lit a cigarette and cracked the window.
-The brisk December air opened my eyes a bit more and the cigarette gave me something to think about other than how much I hate everything; a generous amount of "fuck everything" swished around between the ears.
+The brisk December air opened my eyes a bit more and the cigarette gave me something to think about other than how much I hated everything; a generous amount of "fuck everything" swished around between the ears.

 Cigarette's done.
 My throat hurts, I'll leave the window cracked though, this